-NESA offers two masters degree programs for students to choose from, with multiple track options available – so you can tailor the program to match your interests.
+NESA offers two Master's degree programs to choose from - with multiple track options available – so you can tailor the program to match your interests.

 Students choosing to focus their studies on acupuncture alone earn a Master's in Acupuncture (MAc) degree.
-Those electing to study acupuncture in combination with Chinese Herbal Medicine earn a Masters in Acupuncture and Oriental Medicine (MAOM) degree.
+Those electing to study acupuncture in combination with Chinese Herbal Medicine (CHM) earn a Master's in Acupuncture and Oriental Medicine (MAOM) degree.

 All students complete a core curriculum based on study of medical theory, diagnostic and treatment skills of Traditional Chinese Medicine.
-At the end of the 1st year, students may elect to focus on Chinese Acupuncture Studies (CAS), or add concentrations in Japanese Acupuncture Styles (JAS) and/or Chinese Herbal Medicine (CHM).
+At the end of the first year, students may elect to focus on Chinese Acupuncture Studies (CAS), or add concentrations in Japanese Acupuncture Styles (JAS) and/or CHM.

-The Pain Management track provides an opportunity to earn dual masters degrees from NESA and Tufts University School of Medicine.
-The innovative Tufts program in Pain Research Education and Policy (PREP) trains pain specialists, well-prepared to meet the challenges of managing chronic pain as a public health problem.
+The Pain Management track provides an opportunity to earn dual Master's degrees from NESA and Tufts University School of Medicine.
+The innovative Tufts program in Pain Research Education and Policy (PREP) trains pain specialists to be well-prepared to meet the challenges of managing patients’ chronic pain.

 Students are able to choose the curriculum that best matches their interests, talents, and available resources.
-All students complete extensive clinical components in their program, including observing practitioners and treating patients.
-Clinical Internships are available in a number of biomedical partner facilities in the greater Boston area as well as in the clinic at NESA.
+All students complete extensive internship components in their program, including observing practitioners and treating patients.
+Internships are also available in a number of biomedical partner facilities in the Greater Worcester area as well as in the NESA Teaching Center.